gbrolo/thompson-algorithm/README.md

 An implementation of McNaughton-Yamada-Thompson's algorithm in Java to create an AFN from a Regular Expression.

+Note: If you are a current student of 2017's 'Diseño de Lenguajes de Programación' at UVG, YOU CANNOT USE THIS CODE IN ANY WAY, LICENSE WON'T APPLY IN THIS CASE.
+JUST DON'T...

 ## Getting Started

 Fork the project or download it.
 Then just add the project